Skip to main content

 1. Initialize the Rokt SDK

-To initialize the SDK, copy and paste the SDK initialization script into your site.
+To initialize the SDK, copy and paste the SDK initialization script into your web application.
+The Rokt web SDK is lightweight (under 30KB)and distributed globally via a CDN.

 Note that although each page may include the script, due to browser caching, the SDK would load from cache by default rather than being loaded upon each page load of your website.